alexnitta/faunauth/docs/index.md

 Log a user in.
 The input can include either an `email` or a `username` in order to identify the user.
 The returned data will include an `accessToken`, `refreshToken` and `user` object including the user's `id` as well as any other data on the User document.

+The `input.email` or `input.username` is converted to lowercase, so it is case-insensitive.

 #### Parameters